-- 1. all new residential dwellings; or - 2. retail and employment proposals where there is need to provide informal areas of amenity greenspace for the use of employees and visitors; and - residential institutions, student accommodation, assembly and leisure, hotels or hostels. - 5.1.45 The need for open space, sports and recreational facilities will be considered on a site by site basis.
-Open space sports and recreation facilities will need to be placed on site and be integral to the functioning of the development.
-Off-site contributions will be sought, where appropriate, on an equally beneficial basis for the local community and will include provision for appropriate maintenance (as defined by the local planning authority) of the open space, sports or recreation facility. - 5.1.46 For employment and/or retail proposals, formal open space, sports and recreation facilities (see Glossary) will not be required.
-However appropriate informal areas of amenity greenspace may be required for the use of employees and visitors for breaks, and will be assessed on a site by site basis.
+- 1. all new residential dwellings; or - 2. retail and employment proposals of greater than 1000 square metres of floor space or the equivalent of 15 or more full-time employees; where there is need to provide informal areas of amenity greenspace for the use of employees and visitors; orand - residential institutions, student accommodation, assembly and leisure, hotels or hostels. - 5.1.46 Wherever possible, -The need for open space, sports and recreational facilities will be considered on a site by site basis., Open space sports and recreation facilities will need to be placed on site and be integral to the functioning of the development.
+Offsite contributions will be sought, where appropriate, on an equally beneficial basis for the local community and will include provision for appropriate maintenance (as defined by the local planning authority) of the open space, sports or recreation facility.

+5.1.47 For applicable employment and/or retail proposals, formal open space, sports and recreation facilities (see Glossary) will not be required.
+However appropriate on-site provision of at least 5% of the total site area for informal areas of amenity greenspace is required for the use of employees and visitors for breaks, and will need to be properly maintained by the owner/managing company for the site informal, areas of amenity greenspace may be required for the use of employees and visitors for breaks, and will be assessed on a site by site basis.
 If there is a nearby open space within safe walking distance which would cater for the needs of the employees, a contribution of the equivalent cost of providing the on-site area as identified above to improve existing off-site provision, may also be considered.
 Users of residential institutions e.g. care homes will also require the provision of on-site amenity greenspace, particularly where the facility hosts families and children.
 For residential accommodation providing for the needs of people with severe mobility impairments, a reduction of required provision will need to be provided (on a pro-rata basis) according to the needs of the residents using the accommodation.